top of page

 DAY 7

-In the evening, enjoy a final dinner and sharing session with our team at your riverside guesthouse in Roing Town.
+In the evening, gather for a final dinner and sharing session with our team at your riverside guesthouse in Roing Town.

 Screenshot 2024-12-19 at 12.07.37 PM.jpeg